 Maybe you are trying to use a yoga video or practice poses from your yoga class, but you end up working harder to dodge clutter and block out street noise.
-If that's the case, it's time to create a simple home yoga studio or practice space.
+If that's the case, it's time to create a simple home yoga studio or practice area.
 To help you create your exercise sanctuary in virtually any home on any budget, we consulted three Denver yoga instructors.

-Go minimalist with a home yoga space.
+Go minimalist with a home yoga space

 Meg DePriest, a mother and yoga instructor in Denver, said, “You don't have to spend a ton of money or have a huge space.
 Just find a space in your house that makes you happy, chase the kids out every once in a while, and enjoy your practice.”

-Just a mat...
+Just a mat

 Both Lux and DePriest said a yoga mat is the only vital piece of equipment in a home yoga studio, but DePriest keeps a few other items in her yoga space: a meditation cushion, books, incense, family photos and a small, low table “that serves as a sort of altar.”
 Of course, if you are relying on video instruction, you’ll also need a TV or computer, as well as a device for music or nature sounds.

 Lux said carpet can be too soft to be stable, but a large wood board or rigid gym mat on the carpet would be a better surface.
-On the other hand, DePriest said carpet can pose a good yoga challenge.
-“I wouldn't worry if you have carpet,” she said.
-“It's soft and nice, and perhaps you would improve your balance poses over time on that uneven, squishy surface.
+On the other hand, DePriest opined that carpet can pose a good yoga challenge: “I wouldn't worry if you have carpet.
+It's soft and nice, and perhaps you would improve your balance poses over time on that uneven, squishy surface.
 Be sure to protect it with towels if you sweat a lot, or it will stink.”

 In fact, DePriest is more concerned about cold, hard concrete flooring.
-“For concrete, I'd try two or three yoga mats, or perhaps rolling out a very low pile or flat woven rug under your yoga mat,” she said.
+“For concrete, I'd try two or three yoga mats, or perhaps rolling out a very low pile or flat woven rug under your yoga mat,” she suggested.
 “And have a space heater for winter to warm it up a bit before you practice.”

-Skip the mirror.
+Skip the mirror

-“If a person wants to use the space for meditation and peace, mirrors may take the yogi out of their mind and back into their body,” Lux said.
+“If a person wants to use the space for meditation and peace, mirrors may take the yogi out of their mind and back into their body,” Lux commented.
 “Practicing without mirrors makes people feel the poses more than judge alignments.”

 “I hate practicing with mirrors.
 Some folks love it.
 This is a totally individual decision,” DePriest said.
 “I suppose if you want one, ideally you'd want it big enough to see yourself standing up, arms and legs outstretched.
 Like da Vinci's 'Vitruvian Man.'
 But I find mirrors distracting.”

-Lighting for your home yoga studio:
+Light your home yoga studio

-“Heat helps to open the body but it depends on which type of yoga you are practicing,” Lux said.
+“Heat helps to open the body but it depends on which type of yoga you are practicing,” Lux continued.
 “I keep my Vinyasa classes at 85 degrees, and the room gets warmer throughout the practice.”

-Finally, DePriest added one structural warning about a home yoga space.
-“If you like to do inversions, (you need) a good wall that is sturdy enough to withstand kick ups as you learn handstand.
-I put my heel through the drywall early in my yoga life,” she said.
-“The wall is a very useful prop, so it's good to have one free of furniture or wall hangings.”
+Finally, DePriest added one structural warning about a home yoga space: “If you like to do inversions, (you need) a good wall that is sturdy enough to withstand kick ups as you learn handstands.
+I put my heel through the drywall early in my yoga life.
+The wall is a very useful prop, so it's good to have one free of furniture or wall hangings.”

-If you can't create a home yoga space, fear not.
+If you can't create a home yoga space, fear not